5 Best Family-friendly Safaris in South Africa

 The words ‘family’ and ‘safari’ do not usually go hand in hand.
 It can be challenging to find family-friendly safaris that are accessible and safe for the whole family, while also providing enough diversions for the kids.
 For starters, South Africa is certainly your best bet for the whole family.
-The country is almost entirely malaria-free and generally has good roads, infrastructure and transport links.
+The country is malaria-free (except for Kruger National Park) and generally has good roads, infrastructure and transport links.
 South Africa also has a number of parks that allow self-driving.
 The list below is a rundown of South Africa’s best family-friendly safari destinations.

 Driving times are only a rough indication.
 You should always consider the possibility of significant delays.